PeterOlsen1/PeterOlsen1/README.md

 🤓 An AI analysis project where I explored optimizations to single-agent pathtinfing algorithms (Stack was just python)

-🎶 A spotify playlist continuation recommender system
+🎶 A spotify playlist continuation recommender system (Python + some ml libraries)

 ## what am i up to now?